mayankles/StarTrekForTheAges/Readme.md

 ## Why this exists
 During my latest rewatch of Star Trek: The Next Generation, I started wondering how old the characters are supposed to be at the start of each series—and how that compares to the **actors’ real ages** when the shows premiered.
 That curiosity turned into a fun, productive back-and-forth with **ChatGPT 5**, where we pulled together a small, tidy dataset and a set of visualizations.

-**Headline finding:** for human characters across these series, actors are **generally a few years older** than their characters.
+**Headline "finding" lol:** for human characters across these series, actors are **generally a few years older** than their characters.
 The biggest gaps show up for **non-human/artificial** roles (e.g., Data, Tuvok, the EMH) where in-universe aging doesn’t map to human years.

 ---